kyma-incubator/compass/docs/compass/03-tenant-loading.md

 ```

-## Loading external tenants from json
+## Load external tenants manually

-External tenants can be manually loaded at any time by following these steps:
+You can load external tenants manually at any time by following these steps:
-1. Create a ConfigMap `compass-director-external-tenant-config` with embedded JSON file containing tenants to add
+1. Create the `compass-director-external-tenant-config` ConfigMap with an embedded JSON file that contains tenants to add.
-2. Create a Job that will load tenants from provided config map by using suspended `compass-director-tenant-loader-external` CronJob as template:
+2. Create a job that loads tenants from the provided ConfigMap by using the suspended `compass-director-tenant-loader-external` CronJob as a template:
 `kubectl -n compass-system create job --from=cronjob/compass-director-tenant-loader-external compass-director-tenant-loader-external`
-3. Wait for the job to finish adding tenants
+3. Wait for the job to finish adding tenants.
-4. Delete manually created job and config map from cluster
+4. Delete the manually created job and ConfigMap from the cluster.

-Example ConfigMap:
+See the example of a ConfigMap:
 ```yaml
 apiVersion: v1
 kind: ConfigMap